bwbeach/hello-tornado/README.md

 of the deployment issues, including generating a certificate for TLS.
 (Heroku does all that stuff, but doesn't run docker containers.)

-I figured out how to do each step manually, then wrote the YAML for Circly CI to automate it.
+I figured out how to do each step manually, then wrote the YAML for Circle CI to automate it.

 ## The Web Server